Dear University Careers Advisor,

 I’m not sure to whom I should write this letter, but perhaps you could pass it on to your colleagues if this is not your field.
-I tried to contact directly, the heads of 3 university career services, in 3 different countries, posing the same questions, but received no response.
+I tried to contact directly, the heads of three university career services, in three different countries, posing the same questions, but received no response.
 I’m sure all university careers advisors are very busy.
-However, these questions continue to baffle me and have done for over 5 years now.
+However, these questions continue to baffle me and have done for over five years now.

-Gen Y have to be the most technologically savvy generation of all time, multi-tasking is in their blood.
+Gen Z have to be the most technologically savvy generation of all time, multi-tasking is in their blood.
 So why are so many of them confused about what needs to be done?
 There is so much free information on the internet, yet many don’t use it.
 How much time do you spend with them introducing them to the right social media platform, LinkedIn which is where recruiters actually look, explaining their value as a job search technique?
-Or are they simply ignoring you or do you send them straight to TiK Tok which is filled with nonsense?
+Are they simply ignoring you or do you send them straight to TiK Tok which is filled with nonsense?

 I have many other questions.
 Let’s start with basics.
 What percentage even use your services?
 I’m perplexed why so many of them simply don’t have the first clue.
 They don’t know what they’re good at and they don’t know how to find out.
 What sort of aptitude or personality tests are available to them via university careers offices?
 Or is it that they just choose not to get involved and prefer this hit and miss process?